elmahio/documentation/docs/configure-elmah-io-from-code.md

 }
 ```

+Replace the value of `apiKey` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `logId` with a log ID ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

 Let’s look at the code.
-In line 5, the `ElmahConfig` class is configured as a `PreApplicationStartMethod` which means, that ASP.NET (MVC) will execute the Start method when the web application starts up.
-In line 13 the `ServiceCenter.Current` property is set to the return type of the `CreateServiceProviderQueryHandler` method.
+Our class `ElmahConfig` is configured as a `PreApplicationStartMethod` which means, that ASP.NET (MVC) will execute the Start method when the web application starts up.
+Then we set the `ServiceCenter.Current` property to the return type of the `CreateServiceProviderQueryHandler` method.
 This method is where the magic happens.
 Besides creating the new `ServiceContainer`, we actually created the `Elmah.Io.ErrorLog` class normally configured through XML.
-The Dictionary should contain the LogId found on the dashboard of the elmah.io website.
+The Dictionary should contain the API key and log ID as explained earlier.

 Since `ServiceContainer` and friends are bundled with ELMAH, you still need to configure ELMAH as part of the pipeline.
 Add the `ErrorLogModule` to your `web.config` like this: